 Another great thing about Oahu is that because of its popularity, there are things to do here and places to stay for all budgets.

 Many would say that Maui is one of the best islands to visit in Hawaii.
-For those who have a more flexible budget and are looking for more of a luxury vacation, Maui is definitely the place to go.
-Known as the “Valley of the Isles,” Maui is famous for its fabulous coastline as well as Haleakala National Park, which is home to the world’s largest dormant volcano.
-And while the western coast of Maui is a bit barren, its eastern coast is home to a lush, green paradise filled with waterfalls and valleys.
+For those who have a more flexible budget and are looking for more of a luxury vacation, Maui is definitely the place to go, especially with the prevalence of stunning resorts like the new Honua Kai Resort.
+Known as the “Valley Isle,” Maui is famous for its fabulous coastline as well as Haleakala National Park, which is home to the world’s largest dormant volcano.
+And while the western coast of Maui is filled with sun-kissed beaches, its eastern coast is home to a lush, green paradise filled with waterfalls and valleys.

 Maui is also a great place to test out your snorkeling skills, as it is known for having some beautiful sea creatures that you can spot right off the shore.

 The Big Island